Explore Industry Research

-The finance team needed a way to unify the two core processes of workforce planning and traditional FP&A. Although other prescriptive FP&A solutions could deliver basic planning and budgeting, they couldn’t cater to the complexities involved in the workforce planning of ServiceSource’s managed services business.
-Because of this, prescriptive tools couldn’t support what ServiceSource wanted to do: bringing together two distinctly different planning scenarios on a single platform.
+The company needed a way to unify two core processes: workforce planning and traditional FP&A. Although other FP&A solutions could deliver basic planning and budgeting, these prescriptive products couldn’t cater to the workforce complexities of ServiceSource’s managed services business.
+Because of this, the siloed, prescriptive tools couldn’t support what ServiceSource wanted to do: bringing together two distinctly different planning scenarios on a single platform.
 Anaplan met this vision.

-Before Anaplan, ServiceSource’s FP&A team spent 80 percent of their time processing numbers in Excel.
+Before Anaplan, ServiceSource’s FP&A team spent 80 percent of its time processing numbers in spreadsheets.
 Now, they spend that time providing analytics and insights back to the business.
 With Anaplan, ServiceSource shifted the conversation away from generating and reconciling reports and toward analyzing data.
-With a detailed, real-time view into the business’ financial details, the FP&A team and its partners can make better-informed business decisions.
+With a detailed, real-time view into the business’ financial details, the company can make better-informed business decisions.

-ServiceSource loved the platform technology that Anaplan delivers and its ability to scale.
-With Anaplan, the team knew it could expect a rapid implementation that would get scale up quickly and integrate all of its data in a central place.
-Ultimately, what set Anaplan apart from other solutions was that it enabled ServiceSource’s finance team to manage its own destiny within the organization and become a strategic part of the business conversation.
+ServiceSource loved Anaplan’s platform approach, including its ability to scale.
+With Anaplan, the team got a rapid implementation that scaled up quickly and integrated all of its data in a central place.
+Ultimately, what set Anaplan apart was that it enabled ServiceSource’s finance team to manage its own destiny within the organization and become a strategic part of the business conversation.

 ML: We help our customers manage recurring revenue in their renewals both through an outsourced managed-service business where we run call centers around the world, and also through software that we sell and deploy on behalf of our customers.